opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 ```
 The following files and directories can be found within the `04.examples/scam-detection` directory:
 - **in/dataset:** Contains the dataset use for training and validation.
-- **scipts:** Houses the training and validation Python scripts, as well as the Dockerfile necessary for deploying the Knitfab plan.
+- **scipts:** Houses the training and validation Python scripts, as well as the Dockerfile necessary for deploying the Knitfab Plan.
-- **plans:** Contains the Knitfab plan YAML templates.
+- **plans:** Contains the Knitfab Plan YAML templates.

 ### Task
 - [Step 0 (Optional): Train and validate ML model on local environment.](#step-0-optional-train-and-validate-ml-model-on-local-environment)